 There are a number of possibilities for getting to Zaanse Schans from Amsterdam.

 TOUR: The easiest way is to take an organised half-day Zaanse Schans tour with pick-up near Amsterdam Central station.
-Or take a combined Zaanse Schans + Volendam/Marken tour
+Or take one of the combined tours which gets you to other places of interest like Volendam or Giethoorn.

 TRAIN: Take one of the NS Sprinter stopping trains from Amsterdam Central (direction Uitgeest, up to 4x hourly) to station Zaandijk Zaanse Schans.